 Give $3 to Keep Artown Free

-With over 66% of its events free, Artown is continuing the Give $3 to Keep Artown Free campaign to solicit a few extra bucks to support this non-profit organization.
-The goal is to increase individual contributions so Artown can continue to present the high-caliber free programming attendees have come to expect.
-Here's how you can help...
+With a majority of its events free, Artown's Give $3 to Keep Artown Free campaign aims to solicit a few extra bucks to support this non-profit organization.
+The goal is to increase individual contributions so Artown can continue to present the high-caliber free programming that attendees have come to expect.
+Here's how you can help:

 Artown Accommodations in Reno

-If you are traveling to Reno for Artown, it's probably a good idea to arrange your flight to Reno Tahoe International Airport, book hotel accommodations, and reserve a rental car well ahead of time.
-Over 300,000 people attend Artown and Reno is busy during July with other events as well.
-Check out these http://reservations.visitrenotahoe.com/6253_hotel-list_m2983_r670481.html for places to stay during your visit.
+If you are traveling to Reno for Artown, it's probably a good idea to arrange your flight to Reno/Tahoe International Airport, book hotel accommodations, and reserve a rental car well ahead of time.
+An average of 300,000 people attend Artown every year, and Reno is busy during July with other events as well.
+Here are some ideas on where to stay in the Reno/Lake Tahoe area.

-Artown started in 1996 as a way to counteract suburban flight and revitalize downtown Reno by getting more people to visit the city center.
-An arts themed festival was created through the efforts of civic leaders, business people, and the arts community.
+Artown was founded in 1996 as a way to counteract suburban flight and revitalize downtown Reno by getting more people to visit the city center.
+An arts-themed festival was created through the efforts of civic leaders, business people, and the arts community.
 With a combination of free and ticketed events, the first Artown attracted an estimated 30,000 participants.
 Growing rapidly from its initial success, Artown today is a major annual production lasting throughout the month of July.
-In addition to local and regional talent, internationally known artists regularly perform at Artown.
-Past performers have included Marcel Marceau, Ladysmith Black Mambazo, Diavolo Dance Theater, Mormon Tabernacle Choir, Pilobolus, Vusi Mahlasela, Mikhail Baryshnikov, American Ballet Theater, and Pink Martini.

-Artown today consists of over 500 art and cultural events attended by an estimated 300,000 people.
-Most events are free to the public, including some performances by world famous artists.
-Ticketed feature events are held at various venues around town such as the Pioneer Center for the Performing Arts, Robert Z. Hawkins Amphitheater, and hotel/casino theaters.
+Artown today consists of more than 500 arts and cultural events attended by hundreds of thousands of people annually.
+Most events are free to the public, including some performances by world-famous artists.
+Ticketed feature events are held at various venues around Reno, such as the Pioneer Center for the Performing Arts, Robert Z. Hawkins Amphitheater, and hotel/casino theaters.
 The City of Reno is Artown's major sponsor, aided by other government entities and businesses in the Reno/Tahoe region.
 The Nevada Arts Council and the National Endowment for the Arts provide support as well.